biopython/biopython.github.io/wiki/BioSQL.md

 am hoping to use this wiki page to update the above documentation in future.

-The following text applies to Biopython 1.45 or later (and won't work with Biopython 1.44).
+The following text applies to Biopython 1.64 or later (and assumes Python 3).

 Installation
 ============